John S. McGroarty: Journalism

 McGroarty authored numerous books and dramas, one of his best-known works being The Mission Play (1911), a three-hour pageant describing the California Missions from their founding in 1769 through secularization in 1834, ending with their "final ruin" in 1847.
 The play opened on April 29, 1912.
 McGroarty also penned California: Its History and Romance in 1911 and Mission Memories in 1929.
 In his book the California Plutarch, 1935, he detailed the lives and histories of Northern and Southern California's early pioneers such as the Crocker, Carrillo, Van Nuys, Stanford, Avila, Estrada, Sepulveda, Baldwin and Mulholland families.
 Besides, he was also the long-time editor of West Coast Magazine.

 McGroarty was designated poet laureate of California by the state legislature in 1933.

+Political career

 He served in the 74th Congress from January 3, 1935, to January 3, 1937, where he played a significant role in introducing the Townsend Bill to the legislature.
 McGroarty was reelected to the 75th Congress from January 3, 1937, to January 3, 1939.
 In 1937, he introduced a successful bill that enabled the federal government to purchase a large timber holding from the Yosemite Lumber Company, bringing the land within the boundaries of Yosemite National Park.
+He worked on old age pension reform, and opposed President Roosevelt on the question of expanding the Supreme Court.

 In 1938 McGroarty left his seat to run for California Secretary of State; he was defeated in the Democratic primary by incumbent Republican Frank C. Jordan.
 After his brief stint in politics, McGroarty resumed the profession of journalism in Tujunga, California.

+Death and legacy

 McGroarty died in St. Vincent's Hospital in Los Angeles, California on August 7, 1944, at the age of 81, and was interred at Calvary Cemetery.

 He lived in Tujunga, California, in a house known as Chupa Rosa, that he built himself and completed in 1923 in what was at the time the unincorporated community of Sunland.
 It became a part of the City of Los Angeles in 1932.
 The building, located at 7570 McGroarty Terrace, is now Historic Cultural Monument No. 63 of the City of Los Angeles and is known as the McGroarty Arts Center.